The story of Daniel Kent Armstrong actually started out as somewhat a mystery to me. In my second interview with him

 Seen here Dan Armstrong is in the back row, first bass on the left.
 Being Dan was widely acclaimed as being such an

-accomplished bass player makes this photo very poignant.
+accomplished bass player makes this photo quite appropriate.
 "Dan absolutely loved fretless basses so when it came

 time to produce his own line of clear guitars and basses - he said that he made sure some of the bass models were